dominicho97/cicd-jenkins-docker-ecs/README.md

 ## Benefits:

-Time and Cost Savings: Automation reduces manual intervention, minimizing errors and accelerating the deployment process.
+**Time and Cost Savings:** Automation reduces manual intervention, minimizing errors and accelerating the deployment process.<br>
-Consistency and Reliability: Ensures consistency in the deployment process across different environments, reducing the risk of discrepancies.
+**Consistency and Reliability:** Ensures consistency in the deployment process across different environments, reducing the risk of discrepancies.<br>
-Enhanced Collaboration: Enables collaboration among development, testing, and operations teams by providing a standardized and automated deployment pipeline.
+**Enhanced Collaboration:** Enables collaboration among development, testing, and operations teams by providing a standardized and automated deployment pipeline.